 Note: x = y[:] copies the complete next level, but leaves deeper levels, such as sublists shared.

-To force deep copies at all levels of a variable, use the “deepcopy” method.E.41 Memory Leak [XYL]
+To force deep copies at all levels of a variable, use the “deepcopy” method.

+6.39 Memory Leaks and Heap Fragmentation [XYL]

-E.41.1 Applicability to language
+6.39.1 Applicability to language

 Python supports automatic garbage collection so in theory it should not have memory leaks.
 However, there are at least three general cases in which memory can be retained after it is no longer needed.
 The first is when implementation-dependent memory allocation/de-allocation algorithms (or even bugs) cause a leak – this is beyond the scope of this annex.
 The second general case is when objects remain referenced after they are no longer needed.
 This is a logic error which requires the programmer to modify the code to delete references to objects when they are no longer required.